-You can zoom in on a section of the full-screen sonar view.
+You can zoom in to a section of the full-screen sonar view.

 - 1. From the Home screen, select Sonar > Full Screen > Menu > Zoom. - 2.
-Complete an action: - Select 2x Zoom Auto Lock to zoom in on the sonar data at two-times magnification. - Select 4x Zoom Auto Lock to zoom in on the sonar data at four-times magnification. - Select Manual Zoom to set the depth range of the magnified area manually.
-Select View Up or View Down to set the depth range of the magnified area.
-Select Zoom In or Zoom Out to increase or decrease the magnification of the magnified area, and select Done. - Select Bottom Lock to zoom in on sonar data from the bottom depth, select Up or Down to set the depth range of the magnified area, and select Done.
+Complete an action: - Select 2x Zoom Auto Lock to zoom in on the sonar data at two-times magnification. - Select 4x Zoom Auto Lock to zoom in on the sonar data at four-times magnification. - Select Adjustable Zoom to set the depth range of the magnified area manually.
+Select Up or Down to set the depth range of the magnified area.
+Select Zoom In or Zoom Out to increase or decrease the magnification of the magnified area.
+Select Done. - Select Bottom Lock to zoom in on sonar data from the bottom depth, and select Up or Down to set the depth range of the magnified area.
+Select Done.

+Split-zoom Sonar View

-Split-zoom Sonar ViewThe split-zoom sonar view shows a full-view graph of sonar readings and a magnified portion of that graph on the same screen.
+The split-zoom sonar view shows a full-view graph of sonar readings and a magnified portion of that graph on the same screen.